Affiliate links on Android Authority may earn us a commission. Learn more.

 If you are looking for a fast, simple, and very easy to use VPN, you can sign up for SaferVPN here.
 On the other hand, if you prefer having additional information and control over server choices, security features, and more, there are other options out there.

 Like what you see?
 Sign up now!
-Remember, Android Authority readers can get 3 years of service for $89.99, equivalent to paying $2.50 a month.
+Remember, you can get 3 years of service for $89.99, equivalent to paying $2.50 a month.

 Note: I haven’t been able to personally verify this, but according to some third-party sources and user reviews, SaferVPN doesn’t appear to work in China.
 One of the reasons for getting a VPN service is using the internet in China.
 If that is a factor, look for alternate options.